kjansson/defcon/README.md

 The required tag will return an error if the fields value is the primitive type default.
 If applied to a struct, the struct will be considered empty if all of its primitive type fields have their default values.
 The requires tag will return an error if any of the given fields (within the same struct) have the primitive type default or is an empty struct.

-All tags will return errors on invalid tag values such as: references to non-existing fields, values that will overflow the numerical types, invalid numerical values, etc.
+Tags with invalid values such as references to non-existing fields, values that will overflow the numerical types, invalid numerical values, etc. will result in an error.

 ## Documentation
 https://pkg.go.dev/github.com/kjansson/defcon